What will happen on the day of the trial as a witness

 After you've given evidence for the side which called you as a witness, you'll be asked questions by the lawyer for the other side.
 This is called cross-examination.

 It’s their job to try to present a different version of events.
-It can be stressful but just tell the court what happened to you or what your saw in your own words.
-If you don’t understand a question, feel upset by their questions or feel unwell, you should say so.
+It can be stressful but just tell the court in your own words what happened to you or what your saw.
+If you don’t understand a question, feel upset by the questions or feel unwell, you should say so.
 The magistrate or judge might let you have a break before you carry on.
 You can ask for a drink of water or a tissue if you need one.

 Staying in the court building

 If you want to leave the court building, for example to get some fresh air, you should ask the Witness Service volunteer and they’ll pass on your request.